Brain-Based Learning: Theory, Strategies, And Concepts

 What is Brain-Based Learning?

-Brain-based learning is a paradigm of learning which addresses student learning and learning outcomes from the point of view of the human brain.
+Brain-based learning is a paradigm of learning that addresses student learning and learning outcomes from the point of view of the human brain.
 It involves specific strategies for learning which are designed based on how human attention, memory, motivation, and conceptual knowledge acquisition work.
 Brain-based learning and teaching can optimize learning holistically.

 Historically, teaching and learning are largely based on what the students, teachers, and policy-makers think.
 Their opinions, experiences, logical arguments, and quasi-experiments in the classroom inform the teaching and learning process.
 Brain-based learning takes a different approach.
 The way students are motivated, the way attention works, the way memories are formed, the way information is presented, etc. become the central aspects of teaching and learning.

 One example is the construal level theory which can address the question – When and how should a student focus on the minute details contained in learning materials?
 Intuitively, one could say that details are important for mastery and students should learn details to demonstrate proficiency.
 However, this blanket statement isn’t an evidence-based approach.
-The construal level theory shows that understanding an overview without the details can engage a larger network of concepts a student learns or is sensitized to.
+The construal level theory shows that understanding an overview without the details can engage a larger network of concepts a student learns.
 Understanding the essence of a certain topic can also promote creativity because capturing the essence of a concept makes the concept vague and abstract.
 An abstract entity links to more abstract entities and makes the learning broad as opposed to details making the learning narrow and specific.

 This was just one example of how a brain-based learning approach can better inform teaching and learning.

 A brain-based approach doesn’t necessarily include intelligence testing, aptitude testing, and other standardized tests.
 While these can sometimes yield useful information, they are not required to utilize a brain-based approach.
-In some corner cases, it might be necessary – when there is significant cognitive impairment, physical disability, emotional distress due to confusion about careers, etc.
+In some edge cases, it might be necessary – when there is significant cognitive impairment, physical disability, emotional distress due to confusion about careers, etc.

 This approach can be considered quite accommodating because it doesn’t discard anything that is useful or evidence-based because of superficial reasons like not falling into a particular perspective or pedagogy.